 Commission.
 The Franklin County Planning and Zoning Commission.

+Communication/Personal Wireless Facility: Facilities necessary for the provision of personal wireless services (i.e. towers, support buildings, etc.)

 Compatibility.
 Land uses need not be identical to be compatible, but must be sited, designed, constructed, and used in such a way that the normal functions and operation of neighboring uses do not seriously conflict, and so that their appearance is harmonious.

 Conservation Easement.
 A voluntary, legally binding agreement that limits certain types of uses, or prohibits present and future development on a parcel of land, usually to protect the property’s natural resources such as agricultural value, scenic views or wildlife habitat.